-The school has 32 certified staff members, 72% of whom hold master’s degrees.
-The average teaching experience of the faculty is about 19 years; 57% of the staff has taught at Timothy for at least 10 years.
-The certified faculty-to-student ratio is approximately 1 to 13.
+The school has 34 certified staff members, 53% of whom hold master’s degrees.
+The average teaching experience is about 12.4 years; 38% of the staff has taught at Timothy for at least ten years.
+The certified faculty-to-student ratio is approximately 10.4 to 1.

 The academic support program provides assistance to students who have documented learning disabilities with the needed skills to succeed.
 It offers support and accountability, as well as promoting a personal link between the student and the teacher to individualize the learning process, if needed.

 To graduate, students must earn 22 credits.
-Courses meeting 5 days a week for approximately 48 minutes per day receive .5 credit per semester.
-Other courses may receive .25 credit per semester, depending upon number of days met.
-Minimum graduation requirements by credit hours are: Bible, 2 credits; Computer Applications, .5 credit; English, 4 credits; Health, .25 credit; Mathematics, 3credits; Music or Art, .5-1 credit; Physical Education, 1.25 credit; Social Studies, 2.5 credits; and Science, 2 credits.
-Students must also fulfill a graduation service requirementeach year.
+Courses meeting five days a week for approximately 48 minutes daily receive .5 credit per semester.
+Other courses may receive .25 credit per semester, depending upon number of meeting days.
+Minimum graduation course and credit requirements are as follows: Bible (2), Computer Applications (.5), English (4), Health (.25), Mathematics (3), Music or Art (.5-1), P.E.
+(1.25), Social Studies (3), and Science (2).
+Starting in 2014-15, students must also participate in the January Renew term.

 HONOR SOCIETY, HONOR ROLL, AND CLASS RANK

-Class rank is determined each semester and is based on a weighted cumulative grade point average of all final grades in courses taken at Timothy Christian High School.
-Transfer credits or summer school credits are generally accepted for “Pass/Fail” credit.
-Numerical values assigned are based on the following table:
+The Timothy Christian Honor Society is updated each semester.
+High Honor Society requires a 3.75 GPA; Honor Society requires a 3.25 GPA.
+Class rank is updated each semester and is based on a weighted cumulative grade point average of all grades in courses taken at TCHS.
+Transfer credits generally receive Pass/Fail credit.
+Numerical values are based on the following weights:

 GRADE BASIC & COLLEGE HONORS ADVANCED